It's Fall BBQ Season! What's Grilling?

 Instructions

-• Mix the water and ingredients together in a large pot.
-Bring the mixture to a boil to help dissolve the salt and sugar.
-Remove from heat and let cool in the fridge for 3-4 hours.
+• Mix the water and ingredients in a large pot.
+Bring the mixture to a boil to help dissolve the Kosher salt and brown sugar.
+Remove from heat and let cool.
+To speed up the cooling process, you can boil 6-7 cups of water and add 3-4 cups of ice after everything is dissolved.

-• Cut the salmon into 3” wide by 4-5” length strips.
+• If your salmon is uncut, cut the salmon into 3” wide by 4-5” length strips.
 I find this is an ideal portion size and the smoke penetrates the salmon evenly.

-• If your smoker can not operate at such a low temp, smoke the salmon for 4-5 hours at 165F, or 3-4 hours at 225F.
+• If your smoker can not operate at such a low temp, smoke the salmon at the lowest setting possible until your fish hits an internal temperature of 150ºF.

-• Remove the salmon and place on racks to cool on your counter.
+• Remove the salmon and place it on the racks to cool on your counter.
 Rest for one hour.
-After the resting, you are ready to enjoy.
+After letting it rest, you are ready to enjoy.
 Refrigerate the remaining portions.

 Nutrition